 Severe diaper rash could be bleeding, with raw skin.

 - Your baby has a fever.

 - Your baby is less than 6 weeks old.

-You see no improvement after four days of home treatment or anytime it seems to be getting worse rather than better.
-It's possible your child may have developed a strep or staph infection or a local reaction to a particular lotion, soap, or laundry detergent.
+- You see no improvement after a few days of home treatment or anytime it seems to be getting worse rather than better.

-The rash is scaly and has a yellowish hue and appears not only in the diaper area but elsewhere on the body, such as behind the ears or under the arms.
-Your child may have seborrheic dermatitis.
+A scaly, yellowish rash in the diaper area and elsewhere on the body, such as behind their ears or under their arms, could be a skin condition called seborrheic dermatitis.

-The diaper area is covered with blisters that leave shallow red sores.
-Your child may have impetigo, which requires treatment with antibiotics.
+When the diaper area is covered with blisters that leave shallow red sores, your child may have impetigo, which needs antibiotics to treat it.